donele/CarND-Kidnapped-Vehicle/README.md

 ## Initialization
 The location is initialized with the GPS measurement.
 Random particles are generated around the measured location.
-The number of particles is decided to 320 from following result.
+The number of particles is decided to 320 by investigating the system time and errors as function of the number of particles.
+Following plot shows that the system time does not increase significantly until the number of particle is 320, while the errors are within 3% of the values with 1280 particles.

 ![alt_text][imageNumParticle]